 Regina, SK S4N 4N7

-Voters may drop off their application with a copy of government-issued photo ID anytime to the dropbox located at City Hall (2476 Victoria Avenue)
+Voters may drop off their application with a copy of government-issued photo ID no later than noon on November 9to the dropbox located at City Hall (2476 Victoria Avenue)

 Elections Regina will review all applications.
 If the application does not meet the identification requirements or is insufficient or illegible, applicants will be asked to submit their application in-person.